clearwater-analytics/pdf-transforms/README.md

 ## Limitations
 Pdf-transforms was built with the primary purpose of parsing a particular type of table structure (see resources/sample_1.pdf).
 We have found it to be more accurate than other pdf parsing libraries (commercial or open source) on such tables but less useful when dealing with significantly different table layouts.
-We hope that to

 ## License